jamdlaw/note-test/README.md

 06/07 going to add the function that can tell when the requested note and the note being played are the same.
 06/29 game now compares and add to a score when the user gets the answer right, next thing to do is reset the level when a user gets the answer right.
+07/07 tbh i have not done anything this week, been sic and also just mentally dead.
+I will get started again soon.